Outdoor Action is now an integrated part of Freshmen Orientation

 The most incredible part of my trip though, had to have been my fearless leaders, Andrew and Erin.
 I have so much respect for them and for the way they handled themselves throughout the trip.
 I really feel like we all became good friends with them, we joked around on the trail and genuinely had a good time.
 But both knew when and how to appropriately assume the role of leaders.
 They carried far more than their share of weight on the trail, responded to our complaints, motivated us, made sure we ate and drank enough, mediated small disputes that arose....What really amazed me about these two was how they fit perfectly into the dual roles of friend and leader, and could transition effortlessly between the two without compromising either.
 Erin and Andrew were also invaluable resources for everything we wanted to know about Princeton.
 They tirelessly fielded all our questions answering honestly and helpfully.

 In conclusion, I want to reiterate what an absolutely incredible experience OA was for me.
 I am so glad I decided to participate in the program.
 The trip exceeded my highest expectations in every way.
 Thank you for facilitating such a wonderful program here at Princeton.

-Wednesday, May 27 - Online Application goes live
+Wednesday, late May - Online Application goes live

 Join over 700 of your classmates!